Chapter 9: Unit Tests

 }

-We get advocated BUILD-OPERATE-CHECK shape, without need to have implicit mutable state somewhere hidden.
-All tests are isolated and can run in parallel.
+We get the BUILD-OPERATE-CHECK pattern without hidden state.
+Tests are isolated and can run in parallel.

 The first example in this chapter shows how adding domain-specific details can improve readability.
-The second one is an illustration that this approach can be taken too far:
+The second example shows how domain-specific abstractions can go wrong:

 @Test